Basking in the Basque Country

 Although the capital of the Basque Country autonomous region is Vitoria-Gastiez and its largest city is Bilbao, the crowning jewel is San Sebastian.
 With a nothing-short-of-glorious inner city bay and charming old historic quarter, what’s not to like?
 Well, the price tag, maybe – it’s the 3rd most expensive city in Spain to live in.
 But that doesn’t stop folk from coming in droves to soak up Basque culture, San Sebastian style.

 I fell in love with all the adorable shops here selling Basque souvenirs.
-They were mostly household linens, cutlery and crockery, stickers and stamps.
+They were mostly household linens, cutlery and crockery, stickers, and stamps.
 Nothing out of the ordinary, but there’s something about the hand-made quality and attention to detail in some of these very Basque products.

 That’s something you see a lot in San Sebastian – the Basque influence.
 Not just the dual-language signs, but something deeper.
 It’s a feeling.
 I don’t suppose it hurts that we ended up in the middle of a separatist rally at one point!
-(Don’t worry – it was most certainly not violent or disturbing in anyway.)
+(Don’t worry – it was most certainly not violent or disturbing in any way.)
 It’s Spain, but different.

 If you go to San Sebastian, be sure to:

-- walk along the shore, “la concha,” and admire the simple yet iconic railing along the beach
+- Walk along the shore, “la concha,” and admire the simple yet iconic railing along the beach

 - climb both Mount Urgull and Mount Igueldo to admire the views – different, but both amazing